 Creamy rice, tender chicken and vegetables highlight this delicious slow-cooked dish that can be prepped in the morning before work.
 No time in the morning?
-Get it done in 30 minutes with: Pressure Cooker Cheesy Chicken & Rice Casserole or, for a flavor spin, try Slow Cooked Creamy Chicken & Wild Rice
+Get it done in 40 minutes with: Instant Pot® Easy Chicken and Rice or, for a flavor spin, try Slow Cooked Creamy Chicken & Wild Rice.

 cost per recipe: $20.39